 Rare Dachshund Colors

 One particularly rare Dachshund color is white.
-For AKC show dog standards, white is acceptable as a minor marking only and is often seen as a splash across the chest.
+It is acceptable as a minor marking only, like a splash across the chest.
 Pure white Dachshunds are not eligible to compete in AKC shows.